 Prokofiev began studying piano with his mother aged four, and at this age also started to compose.
 He composed his first opera, The Giant, aged ten.
 He graduated from the St Petersburg Conservatory in 1909 and travelled to Europe in 1913, making his European debut with his Second Piano Concerto in Rome in 1915.
-Shortly after he wrote his 'Classical' First Symphony, arguably the first neoclassical work.
+He soon after wrote his 'Classical' First Symphony, arguably the world's first neoclassical work.
 After two years in the USA he returned to Europe in 1920, and in 1922 married the singer Lina Llubera.
 They and their two sons moved to the Soviet Union in 1936, where Prokofiev's works were increasingly popular.
 In 1941 Prokofiev left Lina for the poet Mira Mendel'son.
 Though Prokofiev had worked largely unrestrained under the Soviet regime, a 1948 edict resulted in the ban of many of his works and left him deeply shaken.
 Prokofiev never recovered his health and died 5 March 1953, the same day as Stalin.

 Throughout his life Prokofiev innovated his choreographic style.
 Common to all his works is a spirit of Russian Romanticism married with a unique understanding of modernism.